Jeremy Redmore

-Jeremy Redmore is a New Zealand musician, singer-songwriter, producer and author.
-In his early career he rose to fame as the main creative force behind the band Midnight Youth.
-Since then he has released two albums as a solo artist as well as a music-themed children's picture book.
+Jeremy Redmore is a musician, producer and author.
+In his early career he rose to fame as the main creative force behind award-winning New Zealand band Midnight Youth.
+Since then he has released three albums as a solo artist, the latter of which was created for children; a focus which has dominated his creative output since 2022 and includes a music-themed picture book.

 Background

 Redmore was born in Auckland before receiving his education at Tauranga Boys' College and the University of Auckland.

+He has stated that the genesis of musical and creative career began in his last year of high school when two major life events occurred: his mother passed away and he was asked by a teacher to front the Tauranga Boys' College Big Band.

+While completing a Bachelor of Arts majoring in History, Redmore began working as a journalist for Television New Zealand, a career he continued for 20 years alongside his creative output.

+His first commercially released song, By My Side, came out in March 2005 via his eponymously named band Redmore, after the group won a music competition named Coke Launchpad.

+By mid-2006, Redmore had joined Midnight Youth, which eventually led to considerable commercial and critical success and heralded the beginning of a long professional career in the music industry.

 Music career

 Midnight Youth 2006–2012

-Redmore started making an impact in New Zealand's music scene in 2006 after joining New Zealand rock band Midnight Youth.
-Their platinum-selling debut album The Brave Don't Run peaked at number 2 in the RIANZ New Zealand Album Chart and included two top 20, gold-selling singles, All On Our Own and "The Letter".
+Redmore started making an impact in New Zealand's music scene after joining New Zealand rock band Midnight Youth in 2006.
+Their platinum-selling debut album The Brave Don't Run peaked at number 2 in the RIANZ New Zealand Album Chart in 2009 and included two top 20, gold-selling singles, All On Our Own and "The Letter".
 The band won the Best Rock Album award, Best Group award and Best Engineer award at the 2009 New Zealand Music Awards as well as a Silver Scroll for the most-played song of 2009.
 In 2011 they released their second album World Comes Calling before Redmore quit the band to pursue a solo career in late 2012.
-In November 2019, Midnight Youth announced Redmore and the band would be reuniting for a one-off show in Auckland, New Zealand - their first in over seven years since the band broke up.